-EEC.
-France and England, in less than twenty years went through a process which led from belligerancy to neutral to and even to pro-Arab stands.
-Needless to say, a new imposing factor heiped to further explain the European pragmatic stand; poli, Referring to Western European dependence on Arab ovi, H. Bachar whote: "This Western economic vulnerability was now to be exploited during the Yom kippur War."
-Sacher does not mention the feet, many times overlooked, that the oil weapon as an element of pressure had been put to work long before the 1973 war.
-In fact, during ever single use against Israel the Arabs tried to pressure the international community through the dil weapons in 1949, the embando was ineffective because Western Europe used oil for only 10% of its energy requirements: 2 in 1954 the percentage climbed to 25 but of which 72% came from Arab nations, but the embargo was not successful because the United States implemented an emergency of -lift to Europe by increasing its own production and that of the Caribbean.
-However, by the mid-sixtles oil replaced coal as Western Europe's primary source of energy and with the outbreak of hostilities in June 1967, Libya, Algeria, Saudi Arabia, Kuwait, and Irag imposed an oil embargo in which transportation as we'll as production were involved.
+EEC, France and England, in less than twenty years went through a process which led from belligerancy to neutrality and even to pro-Arab stands.
+Needless to say, a new imposing factor helped to further explain the European pragmatic stand: oil.
+Referring to Western European dependence on Arab oil, H. Sachar wrote: "This Western economic vulnerability was now to be exploited during the Yom Kippur War."
+Sachar does not mention the fact, many times overlooked, that the oil weapon as an element of pressure had been put to work long before the 1973 war.
+In fact, during every single war against Israel the Arabs tried to pressure the international community through the oil weapon: in 1948, the embargo was ineffective because Western Europe used oil for only 10% of its energy requirements; 2 in 1956 the percentage climbed to 25 out of which 72% came from Arab nations, but the embargo was not successful because the United States implemented an emergency bil-lift to Europe by increasing its own production and that of the Caribbean, 3 However, by the mid-sixties oil replaced coal as Western Europe's Primary source of energy and with the outbreak of hostilities in June 1967, Libya, Algeria, Saudi Arabia, Kuwait, and Iraq imposed an Oil embargo in which transportation as well as production were involved.
 With one half of its energy requirements depending on oil, Europe experienced the kind of problems a shortage would create.
 Since the 1956 embargo the boycotted nations had reserve stocks to be used in times of crisis and in addition to this, the United States again came to help Europe in 1967.
 Moreover, the Soviet Union saw a good opportunity to profit from the European needs and an increasing volume of oil was exported from the Soviet bloc.
 In addition, Venezuela and Indonesia also increased their exports to Europe.
 Thus, during the 1950s and 1960s, the United States was a major element in breaking down the Arab nation's attempted pressures.
 But the EEC was not willing to depend on the United States to resolve its economic and political problems every time crisis in the Middle East developed.
 Furthermore, US oil needs increased more and more: by 1973, the United States' domestic production only met 65% of its needs.
-While the US depended on Arab sources for about 5% to 9% of its total oil requirements in 1973.
-Wester-European dependence on Arab oil registered an average of 69% to 95%, while Jacan a was close to 90%.
-Thus, it appears that while the oil embands of the 1950s and 1960s was besitally a policy of "punishment" against pro-Israeli and even neutral nations, the :570s was the begin his of an aggressive policy aimed at using the pr weapon as a threat to Win over the Western nations in favor of Plat positions was-a-vis the Middle East conflict.
-This policy mas implemented during the Yom Kippur War and resulted in one of the most devastating world economic crises, for which the Arab countries were hardly blamed by the intrnational community.
+While the US depended on Arab sources for about 6% to 9% of its total oil requirements in 1973, Western European dependence on Arab oil registered an average of 69% to 85%, while Japan's was close to 90%.
+Thus, it appears that while the oil embargo of the 1950s and 1960s was basically a policy of "punishment" against pro-Israeli and even neutral nations, the 1970s was the beginning of an aggressive policy aimed at using the oil weapon as a threat to win over the Western nations in favor of Arab positions vis-a-vis the Middle East conflict.
+This policy was implemented during the Yom Kippur War and resulted in one of the most devastating world economic crises, for which the Arab countries were hardly blamed by the intrnational community.